wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 Meaning that if the percentage of state changes goes above the `high` threshold, the alert enters a flapping state.
 The alert remains in the flapping state until the percentage of state changes goes below the `low` threshold.
 Typical values are low: 0.25 and high: 0.5.
-The percentage values represent the number state changes over the total possible number of state changes.
+The percentage values represent the number of state changes over the total possible number of state changes.
 A percentage change of 0.5 means that the alert changed state in half of the recorded history, and remained the same in the other half of the history.